mynah22/Homelab-Guides/firstConfig.md

 ## Getting Started

-I highly reccomend looking at the Basic Config Network guide - this guide describes a very easy way to test your homelab / network while keeping your existing network functioning.

-Basically, leave your network the same as it is currently, and you will just plug your the port you assign to WAN for PFSense into your local network, and configure PFSense to operate on a different subnet.
+I highly reccomend looking at the [Simple Network Explanations](simpleNetworks.md) - this will explain the high level network architechture used for a few different situations.
+The 'Intro Network' is reccomended at first, so make sure you take a look at it

 With that said, let's get to the build steps:

 ## Server Setup
+### Materials
-- Initial set up requires the following:
+Initial set up requires the following:
 * Server and VGA capable monitor plugged into power
 * VGA Cable plugged into monitor and server
 * Keybord plugged into server
 * At least one 2.5" SATA disk installed into caddy / slot
     * Mount your sata disk into a drive caddy
     * insert it fully into slot
     * best to attach all disks you plan to use at first, that way you do not need to get into the RAID menu when you add them later
 * ESXI 6.0 HP custom image installed on a bootable USB (See Rufus and Ventoy guides)
-    * Bootable USB inserted into USB slot
+* Bootable USB inserted into USB slot - see [Rufus](rufus.md) and [Ventoy](ventoy.md) guides
 * VMWare account & ESXI license (free)
 * Copy of PFSense 2.6.0 and Ubuntu server 22.04 disk images (.ISO) on your computer